 Doctor's Name: Work Number: It is your responsibility to make known any potential medical conditions that may affect you during the activities associated with the programme you will be taking part in.
 Please therefore provide as many details as possible.
 This information will be shared with the organisers and coaches at events and training.
-Have you ever suffered fro m any of the following cond ditions: Asthma/bronchitis Heart conditions Fits, fainting or bla Severe headaches Diabetes Travel sickness Allergies to medica Any other allergies Other illnesses or ation Yes No No No No No No No No If you have answered yes to any of the above, please provide details in the box b elow.
-When did you last have a taking ar etanus vaccination? ny medication?
-If so please Are you suffering/recovering ng from any injuries which n nay affect your sa iling?
+Have you ever suffered fro m any of the following con ditions: Asthma/bronchitis Heart conditions Fits, fainting or bla Severe headaches Diabetes Travel sickness Allergies to medica Any other allergies Other illnesses or ation Yes No No No No No No No No If you have answered yes to any of the above, please e provide details in the box b elow.
+When did you last have a tetanus vaccination?
+Year Are you currently taking any medication?
+If so please specify: Are you suffering/recovering from any injuries which may affect your sailing?
 Are you vegetarian?
-Yes No Do you u have any food a llergies?
-I If so, please specify: Consent I the parent/quardian of aive perm ission to the organisers od treatment or medication to the above-named participant when or if necessary.
+Yes No Do yo u have any food al llergies?
+If so, please specify: Consent I the parent/guardian of give permission to the organisers of activities during the period treatment or medication to the above-named participant when or if necessary.